simon-anders/htseq/README.rst

 =====

 HTSeq is a Python library to facilitate processing and analysis of data from high-throughput sequencing (HTS) experiments.
+A popular use of ``HTSeq`` is ``htseq-count``, a tool to quantify gene expression in RNA-Seq and similar experiments.

 Requirements
 ~~~~~~~~~~~~